Winter 2017

 First published in Eye no. 95 vol. 24, 2018

-Eye is the world’s most beautiful and collectable graphic design journal, published quarterly for professional designers, students and anyone interested in critical, informed writing about graphic design and visual culture.
+Eye is the world’s most beautiful and collectable graphic design journal, published for professional designers, students and anyone interested in critical, informed writing about graphic design and visual culture.
 It is available from all good design bookshops and online at the Eye shop, where you can buy subscriptions and single issues.
 You can see what Eye 95 looks like at Eye Before You Buy on Vimeo.